 The best part is, the entire ride home my son didn’t once ask to play video games on my phone.
 Of course, I had the Led Zepplin cranked so loud I probably wouldn’t have heard him anyhow.
 “This is what real music sounds like son!
 Back in my day we used to….”

 Happy Family Day everyone.

-Lost lake Cross Country Ski and Snowshoe trails are also 50% for Family Day, so are drop-in or all day admissions at Meadow Park Sports Centre and skate rentals are also half off at the outdoor ice rink at Whistler Olympic Plaza.
+Lost lake Cross Country Ski and Snowshoe trails are another option for Family Day, so is a trip to Meadow Park Sports Centre and skating at the outdoor ice rink at Whistler Olympic Plaza.
 Get all the details plus accommodation package deals at Whistler.com